IvoSt98/anime-one-piece-quiz/README.md

 Description: Test the functionality of the 'Restart' button to reset the quiz.
 + Click the 'Restart' button at any point during the quiz.
 + Observe the changes on the screen.
 + Expected Result: When the RESTART button is clicked, a confirmation modal box is triggered to appear.
-The modal box initiates with an appropriate image, followed by a warning message and a question, accompanied by 'Yes, i would like.' and 'No,countinue.' buttons.
-Upon pressing the 'Yes, i would like.' button, the entire questionnaire resets, starting from the beginning.
+The modal box initiates with an appropriate image, followed by a warning message and a question, accompanied by 'Yes, i would like.' and 'No, continue.' buttons.
+Upon pressing the 'Yes, I would like.' button, the entire questionnaire resets, starting from the beginning.
 Pressing the 'No,countinue.' button closes the modal box and the quiz resumes from its current state."
 + Status: Pass

 ![Restart the quiz](readme-screenshots/afterRestartIsClicked.png)

-After the button "Yes, i would like" is clicked:
+After the button "Yes, I would like" is clicked:

 ![Restart the quiz YES ](readme-screenshots/startQuizEndQuiz.png)

-Ater the button "No, countinue." is cliked:
+After the button "No, continue." is clicked:

 ![Restart the quiz NO ](readme-screenshots/correctAnswer.png)

 6. Conclusion

-All tested features of the [One Piece Anime Quiz Website](https://ivost98.github.io/anime-one-piece-quiz/). function as expected.
+All tested features of the [One Piece Anime Quiz Website](https://ivost98.github.io/anime-one-piece-quiz/).
+Function as expected.
 The website provides a smooth and engaging user experience, with all key functionalities working correctly.
-Future tests should include additional scenarios as new features are implemented
+Future tests should include additional scenarios as new features are implemented.

 ## Deployment